 Grant Woods is one of Arizona’s premier attorneys and enjoys a superior reputation as a trial lawyer and negotiator.
-He has a successful government relations practice that includes Apollo/University of Phoenix, Arizona Coyotes, CenturyLink, Diamond Resorts International, Tresona Multimedia, LLC, TriVita, Inc., and Government Brands, LLC.
+He has represented individuals and companies in courtrooms across Arizona and the country for over forty years.
+He has a successful government relations practice that includes Apollo/University of Phoenix, CenturyLink, Diamond Resorts International, Tresona Multimedia, LLC, TriVita, Inc., and Government Brands, LLC.

 He served as Arizona’s Attorney General from 1991-1999.
 He led the ballot among all candidates in the 1990 and 1994 elections.
 Grant was President of the Conference of Western Attorneys General and chaired the Civil Rights and Supreme Court committees for the National Association of Attorneys General.
 He was selected by his peers as the nation’s top attorney general in 1995.
 He successfully argued Lewis v.
 Casey before the United States Supreme Court.
 He was one of the principal architects of the states’ lawsuits against the tobacco companies and was a key negotiator in the resulting largest civil settlement in history.

 Grant graduated from Occidental College in 1976, where he was a member of Phi Beta Kappa.
 He was the 2000 Occidental College Alumnus of the Year and serves on the Board of Trustees.
 He graduated from Arizona State University Sandra Day O’Connor College of Law in 1979 and was the 1999 Alumnus of the Year from the law school.
 The courtroom classroom at the law school is named J. Grant Woods Courtroom.
 Grant served as the first Chief of Staff for John McCain of Arizona.

 Grant has been elected to the International Academy of Trial Lawyers which is limited to the top 500 trial lawyers in the world.

 - Occidental College Board of Trustees, Member